Is the healthcare sector as a whole understanding the HIPAA security rules and why they are important? I'm not...

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-I'm not seeing as much change as I first anticipated.
+seeing as much change as I first anticipated.

 What are the biggest roadblocks?